exonum/exonum-doc/src/advanced/consensus/requests.md

     validators number.

-Receiving a consensus message from a node gives the message recepient an opportunity to learn certain information about the state of the message author, if the author is not Byzantine.
+Receiving a consensus message from a node gives the message recepient an opportunity to learn certain information about the state of the message author (a node that has signed the message; the message author may differ from the peer that the message recipient got the message from), if the author is not Byzantine.
 The node saves this information in [the RequestState structure](#algorithm-for-sending-requests).

 ### Any Consensus Message

 - The message author is at the height implied by the message
-- The author has all previous blocks
+- The author has blocks corresponding to all lesser heights
 - The author has +2/3 `Precommit` messages for each of previous blocks

 ### `Prevote`